jasper-zheng/nn_terrain/src/home.md

 {% alert 'MaxMSP externals available [here](https://github.com/jasper-zheng/nn_terrain/releases/tag/v1.5.6), example MaxMSP/Max4Live devices will be available soon.', 'warning', 'News' %}

 ## Welcome
-Latent terrain is a coordinates-to-latents mapping model for neural audio autoencoders (such as [RAVE](https://github.com/acids-ircam/RAVE), [Music2Latent](https://github.com/SonyCSLParis/music2latent)).
+Latent terrain is a coordinates-to-latents mapping model for neural audio autoencoders (such as [RAVE](https://github.com/acids-ircam/RAVE), [Stable Audio Open (autoencoder)](https://github.com/jasper-zheng/streamable-stable-audio-open.git), [Music2Latent](https://github.com/SonyCSLParis/music2latent)).
 A terrain is a surface map for the autoencoder's latent space, taking coordinates in a control space as inputs, and producing continuous latent vectors in real-time.

 Latent terrain aims to open up the creative possibilities of **latent space navigation**, allowing one to adapt the latent space of an autoencoder to easy-to-navigate interfaces (such as gestural controllers, stylus and tablets, XY-pads, and more), explore it like walking on a terrain surface, and build new musical instruments that compose and interact with AI audio generators.